bretsw/manhattanville-lecture-ss22/README.md

-# manhattanville-lecture-ss22
+# Picture This: Telling Data Stories Through Visualizations

-Guest lecture on February 17, 2022 at Manhattanville College
+## Guest lecture on February 17, 2022 at Manhattanville College